fofr/sam-and-paul.com/source/_posts/imfolozi-south-africa.md

 On the way back we stopped to scan for cheetah CM19, it had been spotted nearby.
 When the engine cut-off, and before the noisy buzz of the radio was turned on, we all heard it; a male lion vocalising nearby.
 Our attention shifted; where was this lion?

 With a red lamp Kelsey scanned the tree line, looking for two reflective eyes in the dark.
-Up and down the road we drove and reversed, one hand on the wheel, another on the torch, all eyes looking right.
+We drove up, and reversed down, back and forth trying to find it.
+One hand on the wheel, another on the torch, all eyes looking right.
 The vocals kicked off again, a beautiful nighttime call from this powerful beast.
 I made a recording, but we never saw him.

 ## Day 2 – Puppies, cubs and cheetah

-Our first early start.
-Getting up at 4am for a 4:30am departure, a bark scorpion sat on the decking.
+Our first _really_ early start, waking at 4am for a 4:30am departure, a bark scorpion welcomed us on the decking.
 We'd be getting up this early everyday for two weeks.
 At 4am it’s still night, and when the skies are clear you can see orion and [the magellanic clouds](https://en.wikipedia.org/wiki/Magellanic_Clouds).
 Gone are the sweltering hot winds and 30C temperatures, replaced with a cold stark breeze that cuts right through you; t-shirts and shorts replaced with thick coats, hats, gloves and jeans; sometimes blankets too.

 ### CM19

 We started where we left off, and headed for the only male cheetah in the park, CM19 (more males will be arriving soon to improve genetic diversity).
 Following the signal, we headed along a management road, closed to the public, the red light out again, scanning the hills for cat eyes.
 A genet gives us false hope.
 Then we see him, sitting in the open grass, awake, he stares straight at us and his eyes glow.

-In the dark he gets up and heads towards us, cautiously investigating the truck.
+In the dark he gets up and heads towards us, cautiously investigating our truck.
 We stay quiet, and avoid movement – the cheetah seemed agitated, but he soon calmed.
-He sat down 10m from us and watched, before returning to the bush.
+He settled 10m from us and watched us, before returning to the impenetrable bush.

 {% figure imfolozi-cheetah-cm19.jpg landscape %}
 Male cheetah, CM19